 AGL Loy Yang will clearly outline as part of its community engagement what is and is not negotiable.
-While the majority of the operations of the Loy Yang mine must meet mandated requirements set out in other areas of the Work Plan, the community is empowered to decide how it wishes to provide and receive communication from AGL Loy Yang around its operations.
+While the majority of the operations of the Loy Yang mine must meet mandated requirements set out in the

+Approved Work Plan, the community is empowered to decide how it wishes to provide and receive communication from AGL Loy Yang around its operations.